-One of the most common questions we get asked is, “How Much Does a Mezzanine Floor Cost?”
+One of the most common questions we get asked is, “What Influences Mezzanine Floor Costs?”

 That’s because mezzanine floors are one of the most effective solutions for creating additional floor space without having to extend or rent new premises – check out a selection of our mezzanine floor case studies.